Haivision/srt/docs/stransmit.md

     udp://GROUPADDR:PORT?parameters...
 ```

-* The **HOST** part is mandatory always and designates the target
+* The **HOST** part (here: GROUPADDR) is mandatory always and designates the
-multicast group.
+target multicast group.
 The `@` character is handled in this case, but it's not
-necessary, as the IGMP addresses are recognized by their mask
+necessary, as the IGMP addresses are recognized by their mask.

 For sending to a multicast group: